 a.
 Advising that the owner of a neighbouring property has made a planning application?
-No b.
-That affects your property in some other way.
+Don't know b.
+That affects your property in some No other way.

-That requires you to do any maintenance, repairs, or improvements to your property.
-No
+c.
+That requires you to do any No maintenance, repairs, or improvements to your property.